Modeling Nonlinear Oscillator Networks Using Physics-Informed Hybrid Reservoir Computing: Introduction

 For PIML-based modeling of dynamical systems, it is natural to consider ML components with a time component or sequential nature.
 For instance, recurrent neural networks (RNNs) and their variants (LSTMs \cite{hochreiter1997long}, GRUs \cite{cho2014properties}) are a common choice \cite{vermaak1998recurrent,schafer2006recurrent,gajamannage2023recurrent}.
-However, RC \cite{jaeger2001echo,maass2002real} is a particularly promising alternative, due to its small size and simple training procedure.
+However, RC \cite{jaeger2001echo,maass2002real} is a particularly promising alternative, due to its simple training procedure.
 The simplicity of an RC may also offer a unique benefit for PIML parameter inference; while a large RNN can learn, or over learn, a complete model of the data without any input from the physics-based component, an RC has a limited capacity which may force the model to use the physics-based component, making it more interpretable.
 The small number of parameters used by an RC may also further enhance the low-data requirement conferred by the use of system knowledge.
 RCs are a restricted form of recurrent neural network (RNN), where learning only takes place in an external readout layer.
 Sequential data is passed into the reservoir via a fixed, random input weight matrix.
 An update rule then acts as a discrete non-linear map upon the internal state stored within the activations of the reservoir nodes.
 The result is a high-dimensional non-linear filter of the incoming data with a fading memory of past states.
 Scaling the weights of the input matrix and internal connectivity controls the extent to which past-state information is maintained in the hidden state and how much influence is exerted by the input data.
 To compute an output from the reservoir’s internal state, an output weight matrix is trained, often using regularized linear regression.
-The readout can be trained to perform classification of the reservoir state, and thus the input sequence, or regression to predict numerical features.
-The readout layer may also be trained to perform $n$-step-ahead prediction.
+The readout layer may be trained to perform $n$-step-ahead prediction.
 When configured to predict the next step in a sequence, the reservoir may be run autoregressively with its output fed back in as the next input instance and thus used for time-series forecasting.
 This is the format we are considering here: using RCs for the prediction of dynamical system trajectories.

 The main advantage of RCs over more complex RNNs is their ease of initialization and simplicity of training.
 Good time-series forecasting performance can be achieved using only linear regression, even when chaotic dynamics are present \cite{bollt2021explaining}, and issues such as the vanishing gradient problem are avoided.
 Since they require only general non-linear high-dimensional filtering of inputs and a fading memory of past inputs, RCs can also be constructed in a wide range of physical substrates \cite{yu2023tapered,hauser2021physical}.